Shalom my dearest sisters and brothers,

 A lot of religious people have an understanding of God which is ‘manageable’ or ‘handleable’.
 That is to say, a considerable number of people create a God in their own image, with human qualities and attributes; they prefer to worship a God whom they can manage themselves, take off the shelf when they need God, and put God back on the shelf once they have finished with God.
 When such individuals come to learn of the true extent, power and magnitude of Yahveh, they just cannot cope with such an understanding – God is far too big for them, they cannot make or shape God in their own image any more, and so they end up rejecting the true image and nature of God.

-But the God of the entire Universe is not human, and trying to explain God using merely mortal, human attributes simply diminishes God.
+But the God of the entire Universe is not human, and trying to explain God using merely mortal, human attributes simply diminishes God and makes God small.
 Yahveh is not limited by our ability or inability to comprehend God.
 Thinking that a God who is so infinite and great cannot possibly know what it is like to be human, or even be close to us, means that such individuals have a limited view of what God is because, in truth, God is actually able to get closer to us than we could ever possibly imagine; God is closer to us than our own breathing.
 If God didn’t know perfectly what it was like to be human, then God wouldn’t be God!

 When you read the way that the Israelites reacted to the Glory of God – ‘Glory’, not with the regular meaning of ‘splendour’, but with the meaning of, ‘the purifying, cleansing and healing fire of God’s Divine Radiance’ – how they were frightened that if they got too close, they might die – you realise that God is not a cuddly baby, or a charismatic teacher you can look up to, but rather an infinite Entity of unfathomable magnitude, a timeless Being with limitless power, who is beyond all human ability to imagine or contain.